mhtess/bdappl2018/chapters/3-simpleModels.md

 Well, that will just give us the same prior that we saw above, because there is no relationship in the program between `matchesOurData` and `propensityToHelp`.

 What if we returned `propensityToHelp`, but only if `matchesOurData` is `true`?
-In principle, any value `propensityToHelp` **could** give rise to our data, but intuitively some values are more likely to than others (e.g., a `propensityToHelp` = 0.2, would produce 15 out of 20 successes with probability proportional to $$0.2^{15} + 0.8^5$$, which is not as likely as a `propensityToHelp` = 0.8 would have in producing 15 out of 20 success).
+In principle, any value `propensityToHelp` *could* give rise to our data, but intuitively some values are more likely to than others (e.g., a `propensityToHelp` = 0.2, would produce 15 out of 20 successes with probability proportional to $$0.2^{15} + 0.8^5$$, which is not as likely as a `propensityToHelp` = 0.8 would have in producing 15 out of 20 success).

-It turns out, if you repeat that procedure many times, then the values that survive this rejection procedure, survive it in proportion to the actual *a posteriori* probability of those values given the observed data.
-This procedure is called [Rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling), and it is the simplest algorithm for [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference).
+It turns out, if you repeat that procedure many times, then the values that survive this "rejection" procedure, survive it in proportion to the actual *a posteriori* probability of those values given the observed data.

-The algorithm can be written as:

-1. Sample a parameter value from the prior (e.g., `p = uniform(0,1)`)
-2. Make a prediction (i.e., generate an outcome), given that parameter value (e.g., `binomial( {n:20, p: p} )`)
-+ If the prediction generates the observed data, record parameter value.
-+ If the prediction doesn't generate the observed data, throw away that parameter value.
-3. Repeat many times.
+It is a mathematical manifestation of the quotation from Arthur Conan Doyle's *Sherlock Holmes*: "Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth."
+Thus, we eliminate the impossible (and, implicitly, we penalize the improbable), and what we are left with is a distribution that reflects our state of knowledge after having observed the data we collected.

 ~~~~
-var priorDistribution = Uniform({a:0, b:1});
+var PriorDistribution = Uniform({a:0, b:1});
 var numberOfKidsTested = 20;

 var sampleAndObserve = function(){
-  var propensityToHelp = sample(priorDistribution)
+  var propensityToHelp = sample(PriorDistribution)
   var numberOfHelpfulResponses = binomial({
     p: propensityToHelp,
     n: numberOfKidsTested